Geodefi/geonius/docs/deep_dive.md

    1. Initiates the validator on beaconchain.
    2. Operator uses 1 eth to secure the proposal, no funds leave the staking pool yet.
 2. The proposal is approved by the Oracle.
-   1. This happens regularly with at most 24 delay.
+   1. This happens regularly with at most 24 hours delay.
 3. The Node Operator finalizes the validator creation.
    1. Node Operator gets the 1 ETH back into their internal wallet.